 There has been a museum focusing on history and archaeology inside the castle since the 1970s.

-Visitors can view artworks as well as a rare font used for baptisms during the 13th century.
+Visitors can view artworks and a rare font used for baptisms during the 13th century.
+Book the three-castle pass to save money on entry fees.

 - 20 Italy Landmarks